 In the video below, I explain how I will always trade sleep for a night of astrophotography.
 What’s one rough morning compared to an incredible deep-sky image of the Pacman Nebula I’ll have for the rest of my life?

 The version of the Pacman nebula seen below was captured using my Canon 450D DLSR before it was modified.
 It’s a good representation of what to expect with an unmodified DSLR.

-The Pacman nebula is a great candidate for my next narrowband Ha filter project.
+The Pacman nebula is a great candidate for a narrowband Ha filter.
 This area of the night sky is densely populated with stars, which can make image processing a challenge.
 The goal is to isolate the light transmitted from the gases in this nebula from a busy sky full of stars.

 The most beautiful portraits of NGC 281 are often captured using narrowband filters (see this APOD version in the Hubble Pallete) to separate the different wavelengths of light this nebula emits.
 An H-Alpha filter should do a great job at taming the sea of stars surrounding the nebula, and improve overall contrast.